vvvwo/AIVS-project/README.md

 # Approximate Intrinsic Voxel Structure for Point Cloud Simplification

 This project is related to the paper: Lv C, Lin W, Zhao B. Approximate Intrinsic Voxel Structure for Point Cloud Simplification[J].
-IEEE Transactions on Image Processing, 2021.
+IEEE Transactions on Image Processing, 2021, DOI: 10.1109/TIP.2021.3104174.

 Created by Chenlei Lv from Nanyang Technological University.